WebDevLuke/OrionCSS/README.md

 $width-sets: 2, 3, 4, 5, 12 !default;
 ```

-To modify these copy `/node_modules/orioncss/01 - settings/_settings.widths.scss` into your own `sass/01 - settings/` directory and edit the config object.
+By default, these settings can be found in `/node_modules/orioncss/01 - settings/_settings.widths.scss`.

 #### Basic grid